 For the children

-For great family days out there is the Cotswold Wildlife Park near Burford, Adam Henson’s Cotswold Farm Park (as featured in the BBC’s Countryfile) at Guiting Power and Birdland in Bourton-on-the Water.
+For great family days out there is the excellent Cotswold Wildlife Park near Burford, Adam Henson’s Cotswold Farm Park (as featured in the BBC’s Countryfile) at Guiting Power and Birdland in Bourton-on-the Water.

 Theatre & films